-- De minimis exception.
-Sellers of "telecommunications" are exempt from USP reporting and contribution obligations if their projected annual end-user revenues, multiplied by the FCC's contribution factor, would result in a contribution obligation of less than the de minimis threshold of \$10,000.
-For example, if a provider of "telecommunications" anticipates sales of \$62,000 in the forthcoming year and the FCC's current estimation factor was 16.1 percent, its USP contribution obligation would be \$9,982.
+- De minimis exception.33 Sellers of "telecommunications" on a private . carrier basis are exempt from USP reporting and contribution obligations if their projected annual end-user revenues, multiplied by the FCC's contribution factor, would result in a contribution obligation of less than the de minimis threshold of \$10,000.
+For example, if a provider of private carriage "telecommunications" anticipates sales of \$62,000 in the forthcoming year and the FCC's current estimation factor was 16.1 percent, its USP contribution obligation would be \$9,982.
 Because that is below \$10,000, the provider would be exempt from USP reporting and contribution obligations.
 It would just have to retain its calculations for possible inspection by the FCC or its administrative agent, the Universal Service Administration Corporation.
-In contrast, a seller of even de minimis amounts of "telecommunications service" or "interconnected VoIP" must complete and file Form 499A and contribute relatively small amounts to three other federal funding mechanisms -i.e.those supporting Telecommunications Relay Service, Local Number Portability, and the North American Numbering Plan Administration.
-See also Section - Government or public safety service exemption.
-Since 1997, the FCC has recognized exemptions from USP filing and contribution requirements for "Government entities that purchase telecommunications services in bulk on behalf of themselves, such as state networks for schools and libraries;" "Public safety and local governmental entities licensed under Subpart B of Part 90 of the Commission's rules or any entity providing interstate telecommunications exclusively to public safety or government entities who does not offer services to others;" and "Broadcasters, non-profit schools, non-profit libraries, non-profit colleges, non-profit universities, and non-profit health care providers."
-The exemption is a strict one: if a service entity provides service to any customer that is not a government or public safety entity, it cannot take advantage of the exemption. - "Self-service" exception.
-"Entities that provide telecommunications only to themselves or to commonly-owned affiliates need not file" Form 499 or contribute directly to the federal USP.
+In contrast, a seller of even de minimis amounts of "telecommunications service" or "interconnected VoIP" must complete and file Form 499A and contribute relatively small amounts to three other federal funding mechanisms -i.e., those supporting Telecommunications Relay Service, Local Number Portability, and the North American Numbering Plan Administration. - Government or public safety service exemption.
+Since 1997, the FCC has recognized exemptions from USP filing and contribution requirements for "Government entities that purchase telecommunications services in bulk on behalf of themselves, such as state networks for schools and libraries;" "Public safety and local governmental entities licensed under Subpart B of Part 90 of the Commission's rules or any entity providing interstate telecommunications on a private carrier basis exclusively to public safety or government entities who does not offer services to others;" and "Broadcasters, non-profit schools, non-profit libraries, non-profit colleges, non-profit universities, and non-profit health care providers."
+34 The exemption is a strict one: if a service entity provides service to any customer that is not a government or public safety entity, it cannot take advantage of the exemption. - "Self-service" exception.
+"Entities that provide telecommunications only to themselves or to commonly-owned affiliates need not file" Form 499 or contribute directly to the federal USP.35

-&lt;sup>29 Instructions to Form 499 (2014), at 4.
+33 Instructions to Form 499 (2014), at 4.

-&lt;sup>30 Federal-State Joint Board on Universal Service, CC Docket No. 96-45, Report and Order, FCC 97-157 (rel.
-May 8, 1997), ¶ 800; Instructions to Form 499-A (2012), at 5.
+34 Federal-State Joint Board on Universal Service, CC Docket No. 96-45, Report and Order, FCC 97-157 (rel.
+May 8, 1997), ¶ 800; Instructions to Form 499-A (2015), at 4-5.

-&lt;sup>31 Instructions to Form 499-A (2014), at 5.
+35 Instructions to Form 499-A (2015), at 5.